 It is difficult for us to find disadvantages, both regarding the quality of service and rented cars.
 We were delighted with the professional service, quality, comfort, and equipment of the vehicles we rented from Alaska Auto Rentals.
 The only drawback is that we had a bit less space due to the need to have two spare wheels for the Alaskan gravel roads.
 But we managed to pack all the necessary camping equipment and luggage anyway.

 Alaska Auto Rental Review Summary

 Alaska Auto Rental is one of the best car rental companies on the market in Alaska, and you absolutely should not hesitate to book with them.
 This is one of the few companies where you can rent a car prepared for a trip driving the dangerous Dalton Highway.
 And they have great experience in this field.
 What’s more, Alaska Auto Rental exceeded our expectations, and we highly recommend it to anyone looking to book a car in Alaska.
 Regardless of what route in Alaska you are planning – use this rental.

 Tips and Tricks for renting a car in Alaska

-- Before renting a car for your trip to Alaska, you should compare the prices and reviews of different car rental companies.
+- Before renting a car for your trip to Alaska, you also can compare the prices and reviews of different car rental companies.
 You can do this with the help of comparison websites like Discover Cars or Rental Cars.
-We use them very often, and we can recommend those booking systems.
+We use them often to compare prices.

 - Alaska is not a cheap destination.
 Prices for a rental car, gasoline, and available services are higher than in the Lower 48, so remember that time is money when watching your budget.
 When it comes to saving money on your car rental, the further in advance, you can book your vehicle, the more money you will save.